red-jpo/intro-component-with-signup-form-solution/README.md

-# Frontend Mentor - Base Apparel Coming Soon Page
+# Frontend Mentor - Intro component with sign-up form

-This project is the solution for [Frontend Mentor ABase Apparel Coming Soon Page](https://www.frontendmentor.io/challenges/base-apparel-coming-soon-page-5d46b47f8db8a7063f9331a0/hub) for beginners to improve HTML, CSS and JS skills.
+This project is the solution for [Frontend Mentor Intro component with sign-up form](https://www.frontendmentor.io/challenges/intro-component-with-signup-form-5cf91bd49edda32581d28fd1/hub) to practice HTML, CSS and JS skills.

 ## Table of contents